Kihumba/private-/Phase-C/Android Programming/5 - Persistence and Storage in Android/README.md

 # Outcome 5 - Persistence and Storage in Android

 ## Skill Description
-Applications need to save some information such as user data, game scores etc. This skill covers methods for storing or persisting application data.
-It explores the different storage options that could be used.
+Applications need to save some information such as user data, game scores, etc. The Fellow will be able to store persisting application data in their Android application.

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to do the following: